Google Pixel 8 And Pixel 8 Pro Leaks And Rumours: Is This The New iPhone Killer?

 — Mishaal Rahman (@MishaalRahman) August 30, 2023

-The Pixel 8 Pro is now expected to have a starting price of EUR 1,235 (approximately HKD 10,450).
+The Pixel 8 Pro is now expected to have a starting price of EUR 1,235 (approximately THB 47,148).
 This kind of pricing will pitch the Pixel 8 Pro as a direct competitor to the upcoming Apple iPhone 15 Pro Max and the Samsung Galaxy S23 Ultra.

 Frequently Asked Questions (FAQs)